lukekavanagh/lukekavanagh.github.io/unit_2/ruby/week_6/5-bingo-board/README.md

-# A Nested Array to Model a Bingo Board [Solo Challenge](https://github.com/dev-academy-phase0/phase-0-handbook/blob/master/solo-challenges.md)
+# A Nested Array to Model a Bingo Board

 ## Learning Competencies
 - Break down problems into implementable pseudocode